Need a Spectrophotometer for your Lab?

 The light source for a spectrophotometer that measures visible light uses an incandescent lamp with a tungsten filament.
 They look like very small light bulbs with two metal prongs.

-The monochromator takes the light from the lamp and splits into different colors or wavelengths.
+The monochromator takes the light from the lamp and splits it into different colors or wavelengths.
 It works like a prism that bends light, separating the light into different wavelengths by refraction.

 The aperture is simply a hole that creates a light beam.
 The size of the hole can be adjusted larger or smaller.